How to use MacBook clamshell mode

 • Clamshell mode requires your MacBook to remain plugged while in use, which may impact battery longevity.
 To help maintain your battery's health, consider adjusting your battery settings.

-• Keep in mind that disconnecting your MacBook from power will automatically exit clamshell mode.
+• Keep in mind that disconnecting your MacBook from power may automatically exit clamshell mode (especially MacBook Air).
 To activate the clamshell mode after unplugging, simply reconnect your MacBook to power and wake it up by clicking or moving your mouse.

 • If you're just watching a movie, you might not need to connect additional Bluetooth accessories, which can simplify your setup.